xmtp/xmtp-js/packages/content-type-reply/README.md

 This package provides an XMTP content type to support direct replies to messages.

 > **Open for feedback**
-> You are welcome to provide feedback on this implementation by commenting on the [Reply Content Type XIP](https://github.com/xmtp/XIPs/pull/22) (XMTP Improvement Proposal).
+> You are welcome to provide feedback on this implementation by commenting on the [Proposal for Reply content type](https://github.com/orgs/xmtp/discussions/35).

 ## What’s a reply?